KyleDangerWard/qpid-qa-interview-project/README_EXTRAS_FOR_REMOTE_TEST.md

     $ git clone https://github.com/KyleDangerWard/qpid-qa-interview-project.git

+3. When you open the project in your favorite IDE, open it as a Maven project and run Maven update to pull in the required libraries (junit and jsoup).

+   -In Eclipse, right-click on the project and select Configure > Convert to Maven Project
+                right-click on the project and select Maven > Update Project

 3. Create and point at a new branch for your work.
 Please include your name in the branch name.

     $ git checkout -b kyle_ward_exam